 Quilted Bigleaf maple from Vancouver Island

 Antonio de Torres, who can be considered the father of the modern classical guitar, employed many unusual woods for his guitars.
 He used Brazilian rosewood when he could get it, but also used locust, maple, cypress, and pear wood for the backs and sides.
 He built guitars at a time when most of what he used was sourced localy.
 Imported woods were rare and expensive.
 Although in modern times this situation has changed, I believe that luthiers will soon be forced to use local materials once again.
-The exotic tropical woods - the rosewoods and ebonies, will soon be exhausted due to overharvesting.
+The exotic tropical woods - the rosewoods and ebonies, may one day be exhausted due to overharvesting.
 Trade restrictions are making it difficult to obtain, or ship internationally, many of these woods.

 Luckily for luthiers and musicians, there are many excellent alternatives to the rare, exotic woods which we've come to think of as standard.